AndraCristiana07/KubeDash/README.md

 # KubeDash

-A local log and metrics aggregator
+A local log and metrics aggregator designed to provide real-time visibility, debugging and management features for your Kubernetes clusrers.

+## Key Features

+- Real-time metrics and overviews: Track cluster health (healthy or degraded), active node/pods counts
+- Live hardware monitoring: CPU, Memory and NVIDIA GPU compute tracking with the help of a local Kubernetes metrics sercer with live sparklines and historical Redis charts
+- Log affregation and retention: dual-layer log auditing with a paginated searchable DB logs, alongside a persistent Redis cache for historical failures (to retain data beyond the Kubernetes 2 hour window)
+- Config management: A live UI matrix to view, create, edit, inject or delete ConfigMaps and Secrets

-Prerequisites:
+## Prerequisites:

 Before starting, make sure you have these installed on your machine:

-- Docker
+- Docker and Docker compose
-- Kind
+- Kind (Kubernetes in Docker)
 - kubectl
+- Go
+- Node.js and npm

+## Getting started and installation

+Follow these steps sequntially to get stated on your local development environment.

-Init: 0.
-Go into the backend folder
+0. Go into the backend folder

 ```sh
 cd backend